kubernetes/community/sig-cli/contributing.md

 # Contributing to sig-Cli

-This document explains the process for contributing code to the kubernetes repo through the sig-cli community.
+This document explains the process for contributing code to the Kubernetes repo through the sig-cli community.

 ## TL;DR